DigitalState/Authentication/documentation/login.md

 ## Security Firewall

-The majority of endpoints available on the DigitalState Api are protected by a JWT-based firewall.
+The majority of endpoints available on the DigitalState Api are protected by a JWT-based security firewall.
 This means a JWT token must be provided along side every HTTP requests for them to be processed, otherwise a `401` HTTP response will be returned.

 When issuing an HTTP request, the JWT token is to be passed via the `Authorization` HTTP header.
 For example: